 Output:

-Let us know see the time complexity of these techniques.
-Read below for knowing more.
+Let us know the time complexity of these techniques.
+Read below to know more.

 What Is The Time Complexity Of Tree Traversal?

-A binary tree or binary seach tree is also considered as a graph in data structures.
-The time complexity of a graph is O(n+m) where n is the number of nodes and m is the number of edges.
+A binary tree or binary search tree is also considered a graph in data structures.
+The time complexity of a graph is O(n+m), where n is the number of nodes and m is the number of edges.

-Same goes for binary search trees or a binary tree.
-Here, since 2 edges are connected to one node, the total edges become n-1.ย
+The same goes for binary search trees or a binary tree.
+Here, since 2 edges are connected to one node, the total number of edges becomes n-1.

 Thus, O(n+n-1) = O(n) for all cases.
 Whether it is depth-first search or breadth-first search.